Position: Development Associate

 - Bachelor’s degree

-- Nonprofit fundraising experience and knowledge of grant processes preferred
+- Nonprofit fundraising/donor engagement experience and knowledge of grant processes is a plus

 - Computer and database management skills, knowledge of Salesforce/Patron Manager is an asset